 \subsection{Video Language Models}

-For CycliST, we aim to evaluate Video Language Models and their capabilities of observing image sequences and answering textual questions about the scene and its evolution.
-First, we consider LLaVA-OneVision (LLaVA-OV), a large multimodal model designed to unify single-image, multi-image, and video understanding within a single architecture.
-It leverages the SigLIP vision encoder \citep{siglip} and the Qwen2 language model \citep{qwen} as its backbone.
+We evaluate Video Language Models for their ability to observe image sequences and answer textual questions about the scene and its evolution.
+First, we consider LLaVA-OneVision (LLaVA-OV), a large multimodal model designed to unify single-image, multi-image, and video understanding within a single architecture, using the SigLIP vision encoder~\citep{siglip} and the Qwen2 language model~\citep{qwen} as its backbone.
 LLaVA-OV was finetuned on a mixture of single and multi-image data, as well as video data obtained from existing or synthetically annotated data.

-Second, we evaluate LLaVA-Video~\citep{llava-video} on CycliST, which is based on the single-image checkpoint (no video or multi-image training) of LLaVA-OV, inheriting its encoder and backbone.
-For training, the model was fed 178k videos processed with a novel hierarchical frame captioning scheme where descriptions are grouped and summarized into three distinct levels.
+Second, we evaluate LLaVA-Video~\citep{llava-video} on CycliST, using the single-image checkpoint (no video or multi-image training) of LLaVA-OV, inheriting its encoder and backbone.
+The model was trained on 178k videos processed with a novel hierarchical frame captioning scheme that groups and summarizes descriptions into three distinct levels.
 These resulting captions were then used to automatically generate a corpus of multiple-choice and free-form questions.
-While LLaVA-Video maintains the frame resolution and frequency of its predecessor, the total number of frames is capped to manage GPU memory constraints.
-As a preprocessing step, it enriches its context window with metadata such as the total frame count and video length.
+While it kept the frame resolution and frequency of its predecessor, the number of frames is capped to manage GPU memory constraints.
+Furthermore, it enriches its context window with metadata such as the total frame count and video length.
 Thirdly, we consider InternVL3~\citep{internvl25}, which consolidates language and multimodal pretraining into a single stage, rather than training the vision and language modules separately and then training an adapter to connect them.
 During training, 8-32 frames are sampled from each video, and frames are resized to 448×448 pixels.
 InternVideo2.5~\citep{internvideo} is another VLM from the Intern family, designed to support longer videos.
 It is built on the predecessor InternVL2.5.
 For shorter videos, a dense sampling scheme with 15 frames per second is employed, while for longer videos, a frame rate of 1 frame per second is used.
 Furthermore, similar tokens are merged using a hierarchical compression scheme that leverages the redundancies of the visual tokens.

-Finally, as a representative of proprietary state-of-the-art models, we employed Gemini Flash 2.0 and Gemini Flash 2.5~\citep{gemini, gemini25} via their official API.
-It was trained on a corpus comprising multiple modalities, including images and video data.
-In \cite{gemini25} Gemini 2.5 was tested with up to 7200 frames.